kaidez/kaidez.github.io/_posts/2011-02-16-nyc-social-media-week-event-recap-cross-mobile-promotion.md

 author: Kai Gittens
 layout: post
 permalink: /nyc-social-media-week-event-recap-cross-mobile-promotion/
-meta-excerpt: The cross mobile promotion panel at NY Social Media Week used Nielsen and comScore stats to show how brands use mobile to promote products
+excerpt: The cross mobile promotion panel at NY Social Media Week used Nielsen and comScore stats to show how brands use mobile to promote products
-category: reviews
+categories: reviews
 cat-name: "Reviews"
 tags: [mobile, review]
 ---
 *Correction: In a previous version of this article, Farrah Bostic was incorrectly identified as Kristin Volk in a photo caption, and vice versa.
 All of the opening statistics, starting with “only 30% of the mobile users have a smartphone,” were incorrectly attributed to coming from Kristen Volk only).*

 As mentioned in my last post, a friend at JWT got me into the top two panels for [NYC Social Media Week 2011][1]: the social listening one, titled **“Pay Attention!
 Social Listening Done Right;” **and the mobile promotion one, titled **Cross-Mobile Brand Strategy**.